stroborobo/werc/sites/werc.cat-v.org/docs/rc-template-lang.md

     % }
     </uL>

-and results in this output:
+All three code examples result in this output:

     <ul>
     <li>a</li>